 Each term, a pop-up notice regarding copyright will appear in LEARN (once per term for each instructor, disappearing after instructors acknowledge it by clicking the ‘Close’ button).
 This pop-up informs you of the responsibility you share with the University and is intended to serve as a reminder that materials that are uploaded to LEARN must be copyright-cleared in some way.
 The notice also provides a reminder of the guidance offered by the University, and the support services that are available.
 The full text of the notice is available on the Copyright at Waterloo website.

 If you have any questions about copyright, contact email@example.com.

 Course evaluations at SJU are customarily administered at the end of each term.
-For Fall 2020 and Winter 2021, course evaluations will be administered using UW’s eValuate online system.
+For the 2022-2023 academic year, SJU's course evaluations are administered using UW's eValuate online system.

 Please note that instructors must distribute a course outline, or syllabus, in its full and complete form to all students no later than the end of the first week of classes.

 SJU’s policy relating to course outline requirements was updated and approved by the SJU Senate Council in May 2019.
 Please pay particularly close attention to Article 4.2, which contains the required language regarding academic integrity to be placed at the end of the outline.

 Appendix A of the Course Outline Requirements policy is SJU’s course outline template, which adheres to the University of Waterloo requirements on the required language regarding academic integrity and also provides simple formatting that follows accessibility standards for online content.

 Please use the SJU Course Outline Template.
 If you choose not to use the template, you are advised to cut and paste the required language into your outline – please ensure that the hyperlinks remain and that your syllabus meets AODA accessibility standards.